-Employees are eligible for time off with pay for any holiday observed by the University if the holiday falls on a regularly-scheduled work day for that employee and the employee is in an uninterrupted pay status (i.e., the employee received remuneration from the University through working, salary continuation the last scheduled workday preceding the holiday and the first scheduled workday following the holiday.

-In the case of a Library Faculty member, vacation cannot be charged the day before and after a holiday in order to obtain holiday pay while on an otherwise unpaid leave of absence.
-In the event the unit in which the employee works is closed when the remainder of the University is open (i.e. between Christmas and New Year's), the employee must be in a paid status the last scheduled workday preceding the closure and the first scheduled workday following the closure.
-If an employee receives less than their normal regular pay for either the day preceding the holiday or the first scheduled working day following the holiday, or both, the holiday pay will be prorated to the same percentage of pay received on those days.
-Employees are eligible for pay only for those holidays that occur on days they would have otherwise been scheduled to work.
-If employment is terminated, the employee will not receive pay for holidays occurring after the last day worked regardless of the date of the final paycheck.
+Employees are eligible for time off with pay for any holiday observed by the University if the holiday falls on a regularly-scheduled work day for that employee and the employee is in an uninterrupted pay status (i.e., the employee received remuneration from the University through working, salary continuation, sick leave, or vacation) on the last scheduled workday preceding the holiday and the first scheduled workday following the holiday.
+Vacation cannot be charged the day before and after a holiday in order to obtain pay while on an otherwise unpaid leave of absence.
+If an employee receives lessthan their normal regular pay for either the day preceding the holiday or the first scheduled working day following the holiday, or both, the holiday pay will be prorated to the same percentage of pay received on those days.